ishwarchandratiwari/sparkpost-api-documentation/services/transmissions.md

 SparkPost generates and sends the messages from your transmissions using a list of recipients and a message template.
 You can [store a recipient list](recipient-lists.html), or you can include recipients "inline" with your transmission request.
 Similarly, you can [store your message template](templates.html) or include it "inline" with your transmission request.
 SparkPost then sends a unique message to each recipient using the specified template.
 You may also choose to personalise your messages by including substitution variables in your transmissions.
 You can [learn about templates and substitution here](substitutions-reference.html).
 Finally, you can enable engagement tracking in your transmissions to track message opens and clicks.

+The Transmissions API also supports A/B testing, which allows you to compare different variants of a template, and ultimately send the winning one (based on engagement data) when the test has completed.
+See [A/B Testing](ab-testing.html) for more details.
+A/B tests must be created using the A/B testing API, there is no inline support.

 For details on how to get the best out of SparkPost Transmission, see [this support article](https://www.sparkpost.com/docs/tech-resources/smtp-rest-api-performance/).

 ## Using Postman